doublesymmetry/react-native-track-player/docs/API.md

 ```

 ### Notes
-* Because you can not stop the player service by swiping the Android notification, we highly recommend you to have a stop button in the notification.
+* In order to keep playing audio in the background, the Android player service requires a notification in order to be in the "foreground" state (allowing it to use more system resources without being killed) which is forced to be "ongoing" (not swipable).
+Because you can not stop the player service by swiping the Android notification, we highly recommend you to have a stop button in the notification.
 The button should `destroy()` the player.